Causally constrained quantum operator dynamics: Local conserved quantities

-We presented here an alternative proof based on the algebraic characterisation.
-The theorem implies that any non-trivial decoupling of the system involves the embedding of a proper sub-algebra $\mathcal{A}_C\subset \mathcal{M}_C$.
-This should be understood as a constraint on the maximum attainable Schmidt rank of operators, as they evolve under the unitary map, as we shall see in \Cref{sec:entanglement}.
-Unless otherwise stated in the following, we will focus on walls which are not reducible to a product unitary.

-\subsection{Local conserved quantities}
+\section{Local conserved quantities}

-We now investigate the relation between the splitting of operator space and the existence of local conserved operators.
-In this section, we consider the abstract algebraic characterisation and move on to detailed structure in the next section by considering representation theory.
+We have seen that the wall condition is equivalent to the invariance of commuting sub-algebras overlapping on $C$.
+In this section, we ask under what condition is this accompanied by a conservation law: the existence of $C$-local operators which evolve locally in the $C$ subsystem.
+We consider the abstract algebraic characterisation and move on to representation theory in the later sections.